- 1040 hours / 52 weeks In-Class / Distance / Combined

 Program Advantage

-- 1040-Hour Instructional Training
+- 1040-Hour In-Depth Instructor-Led Training

-- Solid Mentorship from Industry Experts
+- Guided Mentorship by Industry Experts

 -